mitchchn/mitchchn.github.io/_posts/2014-05-14-os-x-terminal.md

 ## 8. **brew**

-Akright--this isn't technically a native command.
+Alright--this isn't technically a native command.
 But no OS X power user should be without [Homebrew](http://brew.sh).
 The website calls it "The missing package manager for OS X," and that couldn't be truer.
 If you've ever used `apt-get` in Linux, you will feel right at home in Homebrew. `brew` gives you easy access to thousands of free apps and utilities from the open source community.

 For instance, `brew install imagemagick` will set you up with [ImageMagick](http://www.imagemagick.org), a powerful utility that makes it possible to do anything from whipping up animated gifs to converting images between dozens of different types. `brew install node` will get you [NodeJS](http://nodejs.org), the hot new tool for developing and running server-side JavaScript apps on your Mac.